Androz2091/discord-giveaways/README.md

 // A list of all the giveaways const allGiveaways = client.giveawaysManager.giveaways; // [ {Giveaway}, {Giveaway} ]

-// A list of all the giveaways on the server with ID "1909282092" const onServer = client.giveawaysManager.giveaways.filter(g => g.guildID === '1909282092');
+// A list of all the giveaways on the server with Id "1909282092" const onServer = client.giveawaysManager.giveaways.filter(g => g.guildId === '1909282092');

 // A list of the current active giveaways (not ended) const notEnded = client.giveawaysManager.giveaways.filter(g => !g.ended);